-The gross margin for wireless value-added services and others decreased significantly in 2005 compared to 2004.
-This decrease resulted from the fact that the significant reduction in revenues from wireless value-added services was not accompanied by a corresponding decrease in cost of revenues from these services, as we continued to offer various free services such as e-mail.
+The gross profit margin for wireless value-added services and others decreased significantly in 2006 compared to 2005, which was mainly due to an increase in the cost of revenues from these services, as we continued to offer various free services such as e-mail.
 This resulted in higher costs associated with these services, in particular higher server depreciation costs.